deckerego/tally_pi/docs/HARDWARE.md

 state change and initiate an operating system shutdown.

 By connecting pins 5 and 6 to a button or a switch, you can easily create a power on and off button or switch.
+Bear in mind that `dtoverlay=gpio-shutdown` needs to be present within `/boot/config.txt` for the OS to monitor GPIO pins for shutdown.

 ![Headers for an on/off switch](./images/pi_bottom_headers.jpg)